 - Professor Jeffrey Robinson (University of Adelaide, Australia); 2007

 - Professor Peter Gluckman (Liggins Institute, Auckland, New Zealand); 2009

 - Professor Caroline Fall (University of Southampton); 2013

 - Professor John Challis (University of Western Australia); 2015

 - Professor Matt Gillman (NIH); 2017

 - Professor Kent Thornburg (OHSU); 2019

 Medals are awarded at the Society World Congress, where the medal winner delivers a plenary lecture.

-Nominations can be put forward by any DOHaD member.
+Nominations for the 2022 Awards are now open, and can be put forward by any DOHaD member.
 They should check that the person is willing to be nominated and should use the special nomination form available here.